OUR TEAM

 <b>Emmanuel Kirya</b><br/> Senior Logistics Officer

 Emmanuel has three years of experience working with international humanitarian organizations implementing local and international projects in Uganda.
-Throughout his professional journey, he has been privileged to work on several humanitarian development projects providing procurement and logistics support towards program implementation of several donor funded projects in the different sectors of education, WASH and shelter, protection, nutrition and livelihood, as well as cash based programming.
-Emmanuel has qualifications in procurement and logistics attained from Makerere University Business School.
+He has been privileged to work on a wide variety of humanitarian development projects — providing procurement and logistics support to support program implementation in WASH, education, shelter, protection, nutrition and livelihoods.
+He is a graduate of the Makerere University Business School.

 -